PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What?
 There's no light down here.
 It's the bottom of a bottomless pit!"

-# 37 Follow the light.
+# 37 -- Follow the light.

-Boltac sat in the dark for a long time before he saw it.
+Boltac sat in the dark for a long time.
 There are many more gradations of darkness than the human eye can see.
-In fact, it is correct to say that humans cannot see any kind of darkness, only light.
+In fact, it is correct to say that humans cannot see any kind of darkness at all, only light.
 But there is always a catch.
-As Boltac stared into that endless light and saw nothing, he realized there was a patch blackness that he couldn't see, but it was a patch of blackness that he couldn't see a little less than all the other blackness surrounding it.
+As Boltac stared into that endless night and saw nothing, he realized there was a patch of blackness that he couldn't see, but it was a patch of blackness that he couldn't see a little less than all the other blackness surrounding it.

 Very slowly, and with many groans, he got to his feet.
 His clothes, what were left of them, were in tatters.
-But when he felt his limbs and torso, he realized he was strangely whole.
-His ribs had stopped moving under his skin like a sack full of broken sticks.
-The strange pads and paws of the Broken Ones had somehow, set him to rights.
+But when he felt his limbs and torso, he realized that, somehow, he had been made whole.
+His ribs had stopped moving under his skin like a sack of broken sticks.
+The strange pads and paws of the Broken Ones had somehow set him to rights.
 For a moment, he considered that he might be a thing shaped as much as they were.

 "You are a broken thing."
 The UnderKing's words echoed in his ears.
 In the gigantic silence that surrounded him, the imagined voice was deafening.

 Boltac took a step towards the less dark darkness.
 It was unnerving to walk blindly.
 He slid his foot across the floor.
-Expecting a pit, or a knife in his back or any one of a thousand injuries or tortures or traps that his mind conjured up in the absence of anything to look at.
+Expecting a pit, or a knife in his back or any one of a thousand injuries or tortures or traps that his mind conjured in the absence of anything to look at.

 Even moving at a snail's pace, Boltac broke out a cold sweat.
 But inch by inch, he moved forward.
 After a time he could not measure, he realized that the unseeable floor beneath his feet was sloping upward.
 But to where?
-How far had he fallen.
+How far had he fallen?
 There might have been no such thing as a bottomless pit, but there were surely deep, deep holes in the earth.

 He came to a wall and felt his way along it in the dark.
 His hands clung to every fissure and rough place with greed and desperation, as if he could fall off into the darkness and be lost for ever.
 As he walked, he was overcome with the hopelessness of his position.
-He was miles underground, and could wander forever -- or at least until dehydration or starvation killed -- without ever finding his way out.
+He was miles underground, and could wander forever -- or at least until dehydration killed him -- without ever finding his way out.

 "Follow the light?"
 Boltac called out.
 "Hey!
 I'm talking to you.
 I know there's something out there... in here... whatever..." he said, assured at first, but his voice trailing off at the end.
-He thought for a while about all the somethings that might be out there in the darkness.
+He thought for a while about all the somethings that could be out there in the darkness.
 Maybe yelling was a bad idea.
 Maybe breathing was a bad idea.
 Maybe everything was a bad idea.

 Boltac lay his head against the wall and fought back tears.
-As the silent sobs wracked his body, his necklace of charms infinitesimal jingling noises against the stone.
+As silent sobs wracked his body, his necklace of charms made infinitesimal jingling noises against the stone.
 Did he have a ward against being trapped underground?
 He'd have to get one of those.
 When he got out of here, that would be the first thing he would do.
 Surely those barbarous, tanned, Southroners had a God of the UnderDark or some such.
 Who did the UnderKing worship, Boltac wondered? *Some*where, *some*body a charm against this kind of thing, and Boltac would find it.

 Wiping his tears away with what remained of his sleeve, Boltac pressed on.
 A few steps later, he found an opening in the wall, and in it, stairs.
 As he climbed, he realized that the steps were cut for a creature with a smaller stride than a human.
 It made climbing them even harder than climbing regular stairs.
 But even though his legs cramped and his lungs burned, he climbed.
 Not quickly.
 Not as a young man like Relan might, but slowly and without stopping.

-When the sound of Boltac's footsteps, rising from the UnderDark, had faded, Samga spoke to the UnderKing.
+When the sound of Boltac's footsteps rising from the UnderDark had faded, Samga spoke to the UnderKing.
 "I told you he was not the one."

-"It is not done yet," said the King.
+"It is not done yet," said the UnderKing.

 "He's no Chosen One.
 He cannot release us from the Master."